-Table 8.2.4.3A Environmental significance overlay code For accepted development subject to requirements and assessable development ormance outcomes Acceptable outcomes Complies Comments For For accepted development subject to requirements and assessable development Reg ulated vegetation PO1 Veg map vege Env Sigr (OM unle (a) (b) (c) (d) etation clearing in areas ped as 'Regulated etation' identified on the ironmental nificance Overlay Maps -004a-o) is avoided ss: it is demonstrated that the area does not support regulated vegetation as mapped; the loss or reduction in regulated vegetation is for community infrastructure and associated access facilities that cannot be avoided; wildlife interconnectivity is maintained or enhanced at a local and regional scale; and the loss or reduction in regulated vegetation is minimised and any residual impacts are offset.
+Table 8.2.4.3A Environmental significance overlay code For accepted development subject to requirements and assessable development ormance outcomes Acceptable outcomes Complies Comments For a For accepted development subject to requirements and assessable development Reg ulated vegetation PO1 Vegu map vege Env Sigr (OM unle (a) (b) (c) (d) etation clearing in areas ped as 'Regulated etation' identified on the ironmental nificance Overlay Maps -004a-o) is avoided ss: it is demonstrated that the area does not support regulated vegetation as mapped; the loss or reduction in regulated vegetation is for community infrastructure and associated access facilities that cannot be avoided; wildlife interconnectivity is maintained or enhanced at a local and regional scale; and the loss or reduction in regulated vegetation is minimised and any residual impacts are offset.
 AO1.1 No clearing of native vegetation is undertaken within areas of 'Regulated vegetation' identified on the Environmental Significance Overlay Maps (OM-004a-o).
-Complies.
-No regulated vegetation is identified within the subject land. accor Policy Repor ssment Report is prepared in dance with Planning Scheme 2 - Ecological Assessment rts. to ar vege Envi Over prote signi elopment on sites adjacent eas of 'Regulated etation' identified on the ironmental Significance rlay Maps (OM-004a-o) ects the environmental ficance of regulated etation and: does not interrupt, interfere, alter or otherwise impact on underlying natural AO2 Development (excluding roads, earthworks, drainage infrastructure and underground infrastructure) is not located within 20 metres of 'Regulated vegetation' areas identified on the Environmental Significance Overlay Maps (OM-004a-o).
-Complies.
-No development is proposed within 20 metres of the mapped regulated vegetation.
+No clearing of native vegetation is proposed.
+No new boundaries will traverse the areas of regulated vegetation. accore sment Report is prepared in dance with Planning Scheme 2 - Ecological Assessment to are vege Envi Over prote signi elopment on sites adjacent eas of 'Regulated tation' identified on the ronmental Significance rlay Maps (OM-004a-o) ects the environmental ficance of regulated tation and: does not interrupt, interfere, alter or otherwise impact on underlying natural AO2 Development (excluding roads, earthworks, drainage infrastructure and underground infrastructure) is not located within 20 metres of 'Regulated vegetation' areas identified on the Environmental Significance Overlay Maps (OM-004a-o). ~ No new development is proposed within 20 metres of the mapped regulated vegetation.